lyy005/peptidoglycan_related_genes_in_basal_aphids/README.md

-# Analytical pipeline of the
+# The distribution of peptidoglycan related genes in aphids and Buchnera

 This document is a walkthrough of the methods and code used to analyze the peptidoglycan related genes in aphid genomes and Bunchnera genomes.